saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
 #Presentation
- This document has constantly edited for Calculadorabitcoin group, which is the most important BTC Indexer of Latin America.
+ CalculadoraBitcoin comes up the most importants BTC Indexers of Latin America.

  Our target has consolidated index and analysis of Brazilian market and another countries in America.